 If you're building your APK with

 minifyEnabled true, add the following line to the module's

 ProGuard rules file.

 Note: All methods in the following steps are asynchronous.
-This means that when using asynchronous methods, your client app must receive success callbacks from Sendbird server through their callback handlers in order to proceed to the next step.
-A good way to do this is the nesting of methods: Go to Step 6: Enter the channel to learn more about how you can nest the
+This means that when using asynchronous methods, your client app must receive success callbacks from the Sendbird server through their callback handlers in order to proceed to the next step.
+A good way to do this is using nested methods.
+Go to Step 6: Enter the channel to learn more about how you can nest

-Before initialization, you should determine whether to enable local caching using
+Before initializing, you should determine whether to enable local caching using

 InitResultHandler() in the